 - Well-woman visits: Regular sexual and reproductive health check-ups for women under 65.

 - STI counseling: Sexually-active women have access to annual counseling on sexually transmitted infections (STIs).
 These sessions have been shown to reduce risky behavior in patients, yet only 28 percent of women aged 18-44 years reported that they had discussed STIs with a doctor or nurse.

 - HIV screening and counseling: Sexually active women have access to annual counseling on HIV.
 Women are at increased risk of contracting HIV/AIDS.
 From 1999 to 2003, the Centers for Disease Control and Prevention reported a 15% increase in AIDS cases among women, and a 1% increase among men.

 - Chlamydia: Screening for younger women and other women at higher risk.
 CDC recommends yearly chlamydia testing of all sexually active women age 25 or younger, as well as older women with risk factors for chlamydia like those who have a new sex partner or multiple sex partners.

 - Gonorrhea: Screening for all women at higher risk.

 - Hepatitis B: Screening for pregnant women at their first prenatal visit.

 - Contraception and contraceptive counseling: Women with reproductive capacity have access to all Food and Drug Administration-approved contraceptive methods, sterilization procedures, and patient education and counseling, as prescribed by a healthcare provider.
-These recommendations do not include abortifacient drugs.
+These recommendations do not include abortifacient drugs—drugs that induce an abortion.
 Contraception has additional health benefits like reduced risk of cancer and improving the health of mothers-to-be.

 Learn more about women’s preventive health services in this discussion between HHS Secretary Kathleen Sebelius and Annic Jobin, WebMD’s Director of News and Partnerships.